TrueVelocity/Tesla-Gen2/README.md

 # poUI >|< Best UI library

 ## How to use
-You can execute our example script
+You can execute our [example script](https://raw.githubusercontent.com/TrueVelocity/Tesla-Gen2/refs/heads/main/example.luau).
+### or..
+you can just scroll down to the elements with their instructions.

 <details>